Photographers of the American Civil War: McPherson & Oliver

-William D. McPherson (January 15, 1825 – October 9, 1867) and J. Oliver (?–?)
-The southern photographers were active in New Orleans and Baton Rouge, Louisiana, in the 1860s.
+William D. McPherson (January 15, 1825 – October 9, 1867) and J. Oliver (?–?) were Southern photographers active in New Orleans and Baton Rouge, Louisiana, in the 1860s.
 McPherson & Oliver's business was exclusively Confederate, until Union forces occupied Baton Rouge in May 1862.
 Like other Southern photographers in occupied cities, the pair quickly adapted to the occupation.
 This arrangement had the benefit of being able to procure photography supplies through special arrangements with the military.
 McPherson & Oliver are probably best known for "The Scourged Back", their sensational, widely published portrait of "Gordon", an escaped slave from a Louisiana plantation, who came into the Union lines at Baton Rouge.
 The pair went to Port Hudson, La. in the summer of 1863 and photographed the hard-fought siege of that city.
 After the fall of Port Hudson on July 8, McPherson & Oliver photographed the captured, Confederate fortifications.
 In August 1864, following the capture of Fort Morgan on Mobile Bay, Alabama, McPherson & Oliver made a comprehensive photographic record of that installation.
 In 1864 they moved to New Orleans and operated a gallery at 133 Canal Street.
 On April 26, 1865, "J. Oliver, 132 Canal, photographer" appeared as number 3490 a second district of New Orleans military draft list.
 In 1865 they dissolved their partnership.
 McPherson carried on with his own gallery at 132 Canal St. until his death from yellow fever in 1867.
 Samuel T. Blessing, who survived the epidemic, administered McPherson's estate.